benjamincrozat/legacy-blog/posts/5-how-to-redirect-to-another-page-php.md

 ## Use PHP to redirect users

-Using PHP to add headers to the HTTP response that will be sent to the browser is straightforward.
+Adding headers to the HTTP response that will be sent to the browser with PHP is a straightforward process.

 Here are the steps we need to take:
 1. Send the header;
-2. Stop code execution with the [`exit()`](https://www.php.net/exit) function (or your user will be redirected after the code has finished running);
+2. Stop code execution with the [`exit()`](https://www.php.net/exit) function (or your visitor will be redirected after the code has finished running);

 The function to add headers is pretty damn easy to remember: [`header()`](https://www.php.net/manual/en/function.header.php)